jlcollier/roman_numeral_app/README.md

 - Adobe React Spectrum
     - React component library.

-For other dependencies, see `package.json`
+For other dependencies, see `package.json`.

+For the full packaging layout and dependency tree, see `package-lock.json`